Doane-CCLA/docs/git-version-control/git-basics.md

 # Git Basics

+This tutorial provides an introduction to Git and GitLab.
+Once you learn how to use GitLab, it is not much different to use GitHub.

 **Git**, like other version control (VC) software/system ([see a Wikipedia list](https://en.wikipedia.org/wiki/List_of_version_control_software)), tracks changes to a file system over time.
 It is typically used in software development but can be used to monitor changes in any file.

 > **Git** - a version control system that records the changes to a file or files which allows you to return to a previous version